alexklavens/hospital-closure-map/README.md

 That code is not currently in this repository, but it produced a GeoJSON-formatted representation of the data.
 That data can be found in the `hospitals.json` file.

 This is a work in progress.

+## Visualization

+This is a D3.js-based front-end project hosted by [a GitHub Pages project site.](https://alexklavens.github.io/hospital-closure-map)